muzammil7777/muzammilpathan/README.md

 </p>

 ### My Role ###
-As the developer behind PlantMind, I was responsible for the entire app development process, from concept to launch.
+As the developer behind PlantMind, I was responsible for the entire app development process—from initial development to App Store release.
 I built a seamless user experience using Swift, integrating features like camera-based plant identification, AI-powered care advice, and personalized care reminders.

-I also implemented iCloud sync for secure data storage across devices, and added In-App Purchases to unlock premium features.
+I also implemented iCloud sync for secure data storage across devices and added In-App Purchases to unlock premium features.
 My focus was on delivering a smart, intuitive plant care app that helps users confidently care for their plants.

 **Tech Used**
 - Swift